CentroFuturoCiudades/scaling_depopulation_mex/README.md

-This code generates the dataset used in the paper Scaling and Population Loss in Mexican Urban Centres, to be published.
+This code generates the dataset used in the paper "Scaling and Population Loss in Mexican Urban Centres", to be published.

 To generate the data use `uv` to install the required Python version and dependencies specified in `pyproject.toml`.
 One the enviroment is available, the following `snakemake` commands can be used to generate the data set: